microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE/app_rendering_bug_report.md

 # Target Platform

-Please list the platform(s) that your application is running on (ex: Web, iOS, Android, etc)
+Please list the platform(s) that your application is targeting and remove platforms you are not targeting:
+- NodeJS
+- iOS
+- Android
+- WPF
+- UWP

+# Target Application

+Please provide the name of the application that is rendering the card (ex: Outlook, Teams, etc)

 # Problem Description